Bootstraps for Dynamic Panel Threshold Models

-Compared to the Grid-B, the NP-B(S) CIs exhibit higher coverage probability that is one or almost one for all cases.
-It indicates that the NP-B(S) CIs are overly wide and non-informative.
-To investigate this further, we examine some power properties as reported in \cref{tab:ch2} below.
-It shows that the NP-B(S) based tests for the threshold location are trivial for many parametrizations, specifically when the design is continuous or near-continuous or when the alternative is closer to the null.
-In contrast, the Grid-B tests are more powerful, oftentime more than twice powerful than the NP-B tests.
-Here, we report the powers of the tests instead of the lengths of the bootstrap CIs as the Grid-B takes a long time to measure the exact length of a CI in Monte Carlo simulations.
+Compared to Grid-B, NP-B(S) exhibits higher coverage probabilities that are one or almost one for all cases.
+It indicates that NP-B(S) CIs are overly wide and non-informative.
+To investigate this further, we examine some power properties as reported in \cref{tab:ch2}.
+It shows that the NP-B(S) based test for the threshold location is trivial for many parametrizations, specifically when the design is continuous or near-continuous.
+In contrast, the Grid-B test is more powerful, oftentime twice more powerful than the NP-B(S) test.
+We report test power instead of CI lengths because of the computational burden associated with Grid-B, which constructs CIs by test inversion.

-Next, we turn to the coverage probabilities for the regression coefficients by different bootstrap CIs. \cref{tab:ch3} reports the coverage rates of different 95\% CIs.
-We compare the residual bootstrap introduced in this paper with the standard nonparametric bootstrap.
-For the residual bootstrap, we construct two different CIs; the percentile bootstrap CI (R-B) defined by \eqref{eq:rbci_asymm} and the symmetric percentile bootstrap CI (R-B(S)) defined by \eqref{eq:rbci_symm}. $\hat{C}$ in \eqref{eq:perc boot} is set as the 50th percentile of the bootstrap distribution of the test statistic $\mathcal{T}_{n}$ under the null hypothesis that the model is continuous, using the bootstrap method explained in \cref{sec:continuity bootstrap}.
+Next, we examine the coverage probabilities of the regression coefficients using different bootstrap CIs.
+We first report results for percentile bootstrap CIs that use the lower and upper quantiles of the bootstrap distributions. \cref{tab:ch3} reports the coverage rates of the percentile CIs using the residual bootstrap (R-B) defined as \eqref{eq:rbci_asymm}, and the standard nonparametric bootstrap (NP-B) defined as

+$\hat{C}$ in \eqref{eq:perc boot} is set as the 50th percentile of the bootstrap distribution of the test statistic $\mathcal{T}_{n}$ under the null hypothesis that the model is continuous, using the bootstrap method explained in \cref{sec:continuity bootstrap} with 500 repetitions.